kauri-io/Content/java/manage-accounts.md

 #### 6. Send to the node via JSON-RPC

-Final step consists in sending the transaction signed to the node so it can be verified and broadcasted to the network.
-In case of success, the method returns a response only composed of the transaction hash.
+The final step consists of sending the transaction signed to the node so it can be verified and broadcast to the network.
+In case of success, the method returns a response composed of the transaction hash.

 ```java
 // Send transaction